msam4/restaurant-api/README.md

 ### Update a Restaurant
 - Set the verb to PATCH
 - In the url after the PATCH verb, insert the following url: https://michael-restaurants-api-78cca9b4536d.herokuapp.com/api/v1/restaurants/:id
+  - :id should be the restaurant id you want to update
-- In the HEADER tab, make sure the have same header keys and values when creating a new restaurant (see Create a New Restaurant 3rd bullet point)
+- In the HEADER tab, make sure to have same header keys and values when creating a new restaurant (see Create a New Restaurant 3rd bullet point)
 - In the body tab, select raw and set the drop down menu to JSON

 ![image](https://github.com/msam4/restaurant-api/assets/137851066/c5f9e705-e07b-46d2-8490-84735898f67d)